jaswindersingh2/RNAcmap2/README.md

 ## System Requirments

 **Hardware Requirments:**
-It is recommended that your system should have 32 GB RAM, 500 GB disk space to support the in-memory operations for RNA sequence length less than 500.
+It is recommended that your system should have 64 GB RAM, 1.5 TB disk space to support the in-memory operations for RNA sequence length less than 500.
 Multiple CPU threads are also recommended as the MSA generating process is computationally expensive.

 **Software Requirments:**
 * [Python3.6](https://docs.python-guide.org/starting/install3/linux/)